larryhudson/11ty-blog-bliss/content/posts/2024/02-15-ai-thinking-output.md

 ---
 title: How can we use AI to do better thinking, not skip thinking?
-description: How can we use AI to do better thinking, not skip thinking?
+description: AI can help us jump straight to the output, but it can also help us think deeper.
-openGraphImage: /images/astro-weaviate-brainstorm-banner.png
+openGraphImage: /images/ai-thinking-and-output.png
-customPermalink: /ai-thinking-and-generation/
+customPermalink: /ai-thinking-and-output/
 date: 2024-02-15
 tags:
   - ai